SafeBreach-Labs/CloudMiner/README.md

 * Each execution is limited to 3 hours

-* Executing Python scripts reqire a clean Automation Account.
-PowerShell scripts do not.

 ## Requirements
 1. Python 3.8+ with the libraries mentioned in the file `requirements.txt`
 2. Configured Azure CLI - https://learn.microsoft.com/en-us/cli/azure/install-azure-cli